lemay-ai/lazyTextPredict/README.md

 Install the package from the PyPi test server in command line:
 ```
-python3 -m pip install --index-url https://test.pypi.org/simple/ lazytextpredict-test
+python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple  lazytextpredict-installs
 ```

 ## Usage

-Currently the data and models are hard-coded, i.e. you can't upload your own data yet or choose your models, but watch this space!
+Currently the models are hard-coded, i.e. you can't upload your own data yet, and you can only choose between neural network and count-vectorizer models, but watch this space!

 ```
 from lazytextpredict import basic_classification

 trial=basic_classification.LTP()

-trial.run(Xdata, Ydata) #Xdata is a list of text entries, and Ydata is a list of corresponding labels
+trial.run(Xdata, Ydata, models='all') #Xdata is a list of text entries, and Ydata is a list of corresponding labels, and you can choose between 'cnn'-based models, 'count-vectorizer', and 'all' models.

 trial.print_metrics_table()
 ```